 |Seminar in Media Communication and Society:|

-In addition to at least one JAMS 600-level course with the word “Seminar” in its title selected to meet the L&S requirement for a research experience in the major.
+One Media Studies course from among the following (in addition to at least one JAMS 600-level course with the word “Seminar” in its title selected to meet the L&S requirement for a research experience in the major).

 |JAMS 207||Introduction to Advertising and Public Relations||3|